uml-robotics/gpd_ros/READMEUpdated.md

 - In each launch file in gpd_ros
   - The config file must be updated to point to a config file, such as the ones modified in gpd/cfg

-## Required Modifications in order to create different detectors with different config files:
+## Required Modifications in order to create Additional detectors and Additional config files:
 To create different versions of the gpd_detect service:
 - A new launch file should be made
   - The format of serv.launch can be copied and modified